 The SELENE mission is summarized in Table 1.
 The mission profile is shown in Fig.2.
 The spacecraft will be launched by the H-IIA rocket and directly injected into the lunar transfer trajectory.
 It takes about five days to reach the lunar orbit.
 A mid-course maneuver is required twice on its way to the Moon.
 The spacecraft is captured by the Moon into an elliptical orbit with apolune at 15,000 km and perilune at 100 km.
 The apolune is lowered by 6 orbit-transfer maneuvers and finally the orbiter reaches the mission orbit at about 100 km altitude.
-During the orbit transition, the relay satellite is released on an elliptical orbit with an apolune at 2,400 km.
+During the orbit transition, the two subsatellites, relay satellite and VRAD satellite, are released on an elliptical orbit with an apolune at 2,400 km and 800 km, respectively.
+Both subsatellites will survive on orbit at least 14 months.
 Upon arriving at the mission orbit, the orbiter extends the antennas for the radar sounder experiment and the mast for the magnetometer.
-Remote-sensing observation of the lunar surface and observation of the lunar and solar-terrestrial environments will be performed for one year.
-If the fuel to control the orbit is available to extend the observatory mission, the orbiter will be lowered and maintained at 40-70 km altitude for another two months to measure the lunar magnetic and gravity fields more precisely.
+Remote-sensing observation of the lunar surface and observation of the lunar and solar-terrestrial environments will be performed for one year as shown in Fig.3.
+If the fuel to control the orbit is available to extend the observatory mission, the orbiter will be lowered and maintained at 40-70 km altitude for observation of the lunar surface with a higher spatial resolution.